webzakimbo/bcome-read-the-docs/docs/source/notable/k8-sh.rst

    └── pod_foo
        └── container_bar

-Access a console session and access a shell:
+Access a console session and enter the container shell for container `container_bar`:

 .. code-block:: bash